airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/drip-crm-integration-with-eleapi-1.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Drip CRM and your eleapi:
+Follow these steps to enable the integration between Drip CRM and your EleApi:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary account ID and API token from your Drip CRM account.
 Refer to [this guide](https://help.drip.com/hc/en-us/articles/4424702665357-Pipedrive) for assistance.